iervolino/DF2014-Contact-Search-Demo/README.md

   * VF Pages are the HTML part (view part of angular)
   * app.js is the 'controller' part.
 Each HTML file has a corresponding javascript function/controller in app.js

-#What the heck with these Visual Force page?
+#What the heck with these Visual Force pages?

 The only reason for having these apex pages is to avoid hosting html/js/css in yet another hosting environment.